nak/pytest_mproc/docsrc/index.rst

 refer to a single machine within a group of machines (over which execution is distributed).
 The term 'main node' refers to the orchestrator of the tests, responsible for overseeing test execution and reporting results to the user.
 The term 'worker' is used to specify a single process running on a node that is doing the actual test execution.
-The main node can distrbitue tests acros multiple other nodes, with multiple worker processes executing within each node.
+The main node can distribute tests across multiple other nodes, with multiple worker processes executing within each node.

 Disabling *pytest_mproc* from Command Line